Contact

 Issues

-RESOLVED: Yes, unless it is passed back in to another driver instance to import the object.
+RESOLVED: Yes.
 A successful get call transfers ownership of the handle to the application.
 Destroying the memory object will not destroy the handle or the handle’s reference to the underlying memory resource.
+Unlike file descriptor opaque handles, win32 opaque handle ownership can not be transferred back to a driver by an import operation.

 2) Should the language regarding KMT/Windows 7 handles be moved to a separate extension so that it can be deprecated over time?